 NOTE The Derived Column Transformation will allow you to transform the data from a column to a new column, but the UI in the Copy Column Transformation is simpler for some.

 The Data Mining Query Transformation typically is used to fill in gaps in your data or predict a new column for your Data Flow.
-This transformation runs a Data Mining Extensions (DMX) query against an SSAS data-mining model, and adds the output to the Data Flow.
-It also can optionally add columns, such as the probability of a certain condition being true.
+This transformation runs a Data Mining Extensions (DMX) query against an SSAS data-mining model and adds the output to the Data Flow.
+It also can optionally add columns, such as the probability of a certain condition is true.
 A few great scenarios for this transformation would be the following: